1091-datascience/finalproject-group4/README.md

     The output feature is:
     * `quality` - output variable (based on sensory data, score between 0 and 10);
 * Preprocessing
-  * Handle missing data: their's no missing value in this dataset
+  * There is no missing value in this dataset
-  * Scale value: shift the label start from 3 to start from 0

 ### code